 Peregrines like to nest on the ledges of steep cliffs, by the sea or in the hills.
 Their natural food is the rock dove, from which feral pigeons are descended.
-They are very fond of cathedrals because they are similar to cliffs and because there is a ready supply of feral pigeons.
+They are very fond of cathedrals because they are similar to cliffs and there is a ready supply of feral pigeons.

 Are the peregrines wild birds or were they introduced?

 They are wild birds.
 We have no idea where the female came from but the male has a ring on his right leg.
 He was ringed on 16 May 2014 at St George’s Church, Sheffield and was obviously attracted to our first nestbox.
-This box was identical to one in which peregrines bred on at St George’s Church.
+This box was identical to the one in which peregrines breed at St George’s Church.

 Have I seen a peregrine in my garden?